Join

 Doctoral students

-There are two types of PhD programs at Oxford to join a lab either after rotations or directly on entry.
-For programs including one year of Master's training and lab rotations, you apply without committing to a specific lab, then you can rotate in our lab and choose to join.
+For programs including one year of lab rotations, you apply without committing to a specific lab, then you can rotate in our lab and choose to join.
 These are:

-There is also a departmental PhD program, where you can apply directly to do a PhD in the lab with a proposed project.
-If you're interested in this, please email andrew.peters at dpag.ox.ac.uk with your CV and a brief description of your background and specific interests in the lab.
+There is also a departmental DPhil program, where you can apply directly to the lab with a proposed project.
+Since this does not include rotations, it is essential to have a neuroscience background and some relevant experimental experience.
+If you're interested in this, please email Andy with your CV, a brief description of your background, and specific interests in the lab.
 This program is:

-Masters students don't need experience, just excitment about starting out doing research.
-The goal is for masters students to accomplish a small project that gives them a realistic experience of how science is done.
-We can only take students who have already joined:
+Master's students don't need experience, just excitement about starting out doing research.
+The goal is for master's students to accomplish a small project that gives them a realistic experience of how science is done.
+We can take students who are enrolled this course: